zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 #### Sidechains

-Sidechains [\[15\]][15] are a proposed mechanism for scaling the Bitcoin network via alternative blockchains that are "pegged" to the Bitcoin blockchain.
+Sidechains [\[15\]][15] are a proposed mechanism for scaling the Bitcoin network via alternative blockchains that are "two-way pegged" to the Bitcoin blockchain.
+(Two-way pegging is equivalent to bridging.
+In Cosmos we say "bridging" to distinguish from market-pegging).
 Sidechains allow bitcoins to effectively move from the Bitcoin blockchain to the sidechain and back, and allow for experimentation in new features on the sidechain.
 As in the Cosmos Hub, the sidechain and Bitcoin serve as light-clients of each other, using SPV proofs to determine when coins should be transferred to the sidechain and back.
 Of course, since Bitcoin uses proof-of-work, sidechains centered around Bitcoin suffer from the many problems and risks of proof-of-work as a consensus mechanism.
 Furthermore, this is a Bitcoin-maximalist solution that doesn't natively support a variety of tokens and inter-zone network topology as Cosmos does.
 That said, the core mechanism of the two-way peg is in principle the same as that employed by the Cosmos network.

 #### Ethereum Scalability Efforts